pesanbotol/machine_learning/README.md

 ### 2. Landmark Recognition
 We built the landmark detection model (especially Indonesian landmark) using MobileNetV2 with the input shape 300 x 300 x 3, and added a few layers such as GlobalAveragePooling2D and dense layers with ‘softmax’ activation as the output activation.\
 The dataset is from [Google Landmark Recognition Competition 2020](https://www.kaggle.com/competitions/landmark-recognition-2020/data "Click to go to this link") on Kaggle that are free to use.
 It has landmark images from all around the world, but we choose Indonesian landmarks only because we think this is suitable for our MVP (Minimum Viable Product).
 Also because of the time limit for 1 month to finish this capstone project.\
+In total we have 1260 images from 18 Indonesian landmarks.
+For training 50 images and validation 20 images per landmark.
+So we use only 70 images per landmark.
+Because the total amount of Indonesian landmarks image from Google Landmark Recognition Competition 2020 dataset is small compared to other landmark and many of them are old school images and irrelevant today.
+So we have to manually clean the data and we set up treshold minimum 70 images per landmark.\
 \
 How can we get the Indonesian landmarks dataset only?